Olympics-Baseball-U.S. beat S.Korea to make quarter-finals with Japan | Sports-Games

 Olympics-Baseball-U.S. beat S.Korea to make quarter-finals with Japan

-South Korea take on Dominican Republic on Sunday for a place in the last eight, while the United States face Japan on Monday.
+South Korea take on Dominican Republic on Sunday, while the United States face Japan on Monday.
 Triston Casas, a prospect for Major League Baseball's Boston Red Sox, belted a two-run homer in the fourth inning for a 2-1 U.S. lead.

 The United States beat South Korea 4-2 to earn a day off before the Tokyo Games baseball quarter-finals, just as Japan did in a 7-4 win over Mexico earlier on Saturday.
 Both teams now move to double-elimination play.
-South Korea take on Dominican Republic on Sunday for a place in the last eight, while the United States face Japan on Monday.
+South Korea take on the Dominican Republic on Sunday, while the United States face Japan on Monday.

+Triston Casas, a prospect for Major League Baseball's Boston Red Sox, belted a two-run homer in the fourth inning for a 2-1 U.S. lead.
+In the next inning, shortstop Nick Allen's solo shot and a trio of singles made it 4-1.
+U.S. starting pitcher Nick Martinez, who allowed a run and struck out nine, said watching Korean league games while stuck at a home during COVID-19 lockdowns led to his good performance.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)